NLnetLabs/routinator/source/manual-page.rst

 syslog-facility
       A string value specifying the syslog facility to use for logging to syslog.
-The default value if this entry is missing is daemon.
+The default value if this entry is missing is *daemon*.

 rtr-listen
       An array of string values each providing the address and port which the